TheDavSmasher/BossesHelper/README.md

 This file contains all code that will execute arbitrarily to the Boss either at the start of scene or when collided with.

 The functions `onContact()`, `onDasH()`, `onBounce()`, and `onLaser()` will each execute separetely when the Boss's Hurtbox is collided with, depending on the Hurt Mode: `onContact()` for Player Contact, `onDasH()` for Player Dash, `onBounce()` for Head Bounce, and `onLaser()` for Sidekick Attack, respectively.
 The function `onHit()` is a more generalized function and will be called if no specific method is provided.
 For example, if Hurt Mode Player Dash is used and the given file has no `onDash()` function, it will call `onHit()` instead.
 If no `onHit()` function is provided there either, then no code will be executed on collision with the Boss.

+These collision functions are essential to fight logic, as its where the user must specify if the Boss takes damage, if the current pattern should be interrupted, if it should wait for the current attack to end, and a new attack pattern should start.
+Lua helper functions are provided for each of these necessities through delegates.

 The `setup()` function will be called during load time, before the scene starts.
 It can be used to give the Boss additional components, sprites, or starting values.
 This function is not necessary.